Nabeel2002/Doctor-Ratings/README.md

 -Incorporation of geolocation data for location-based analysis

-Missing Requirements:
+**Missing Requirements:**

 -There may be a need for clarity on the scope

-## Business Impact:
+## Business Impact

-Risks: Potential risks may include inaccuracies in the data, and privacy concerns with handling healthcare data.
+**Risks:** Potential risks may include inaccuracies in the data, and privacy concerns with handling healthcare data.

-Costs: Costs may be associated with acquiring and processing the data, as well as the development and maintenance of the system.
+**Costs:** Costs may be associated with acquiring and processing the data, as well as the development and maintenance of the system.

-Benefits: Our company stands to benefit from improved insights into doctor ratings, potentially leading to better decision-making for patients and healthcare providers.
+**Benefits:** Our company stands to benefit from improved insights into doctor ratings, potentially leading to better decision-making for patients and healthcare providers.
 This could enhance patient satisfaction, improve healthcare quality, and positively impact the reputation of our company.

-## Business Persona:
+## Business Persona

-The people who will use the system include:
+**The people who will use the system include:**

 Patients/Clients: To evaluate or choose new healthcare providers based on ratings